 The Georgia Cancer Center seamlessly brings together high-quality clinical care with translational research in its role as the cancer center for the state’s academic medical center at Augusta University.

-The center is on a path to achieve National Cancer Institute designation through NCI’s Cancer Center Support Grant program by 2020—becoming only the second institution in the state to do so.
+The center is on a path to achieve National Cancer Institute designation through NCI’s Cancer Center Support Grant program, which would be the second institution in the state to do so.